UVVM/UVVM/doc/source/utility_library.rst

 **********************************************************************************************************************************
 Methods
 **********************************************************************************************************************************
-* All methods are defined in methods_pkg, unless otherwise noted.
+* All methods are defined in methods_pkg.vhd, unless otherwise noted.
 * All parameters in brackets are optional.
 * **Legend**: bool=boolean, sl=std_logic, slv=std_logic_vector, u=unsigned, s=signed, int=integer
 * IEEE=Method is native for VHDL2008 (method is listed here for completeness).